TamarLabs/ReDe/README.md

 :rocket:**TL;DR - A Dehydrator is a fancy delayed queue, see what commands this module provides [HERE](docs/Commands.md)**

-**ReDe** /'redɪ/ *n.* a Redis Module for simple data dehydration.
+**ReDe** /'redɪ/ *n.* a Redis Module for simple data dehydration using the [Lawn algorithm](https://arxiv.org/abs/1906.10860).
 This is a pretty straightforward implementation of the dehydration system depicted in the article "[Fast Data](https://goo.gl/DDFFPO)".
 The Goal of this module is to solve the *Contextual Completeness* and *Emergent Relevancy* problems by adding the ability to postpone incoming elements to a later time in which we will have a complete information for these elements.
 Effectively acting as a snooze button to any element.

 ![a schematic view of the Filter-Split-Dehydrate architecture](img/FSD-scheme.png)